Filroden/visage/README.md

 ### 2\. getForms

-Retrieves the universal `alternateImages` data object for the Actor.
+Retrieves a standardized array of all available alternate visages for a given Actor.

 | Parameter | Type | Description |
 | :--- | :--- | :--- |